ycrc/ycrc.github.io/docs/clusters-at-yale/data/globus.md

 ## Setup an Endpoint on Your Computer

-You can set up your own endpoint for transferring data to and from your own computer with [Globus Connect](https://www.globus.org/globus-connect).
-Usually you will want to use Globus Connect Personal.
+You can set up your own endpoint for transferring data to and from your own computer with [Globus Connect Personal](https://www.globus.org/globus-connect).

+To transfer or share data between two personal endpoints, you will need to request access to the YCRC's Globus Plus subscription on [this page](https://app.globus.org/groups/8f3fced6-4318-11e3-9f63-12313809f035/about).

 ## Setup a Google Drive Endpoint